 The coronavirus pandemic is seeing companies around the world change how they carry out their interviewing process.
 We’ve already witnessed several of our amazing clients switch to video interviewing to ensure the hiring process continues as smoothly as possible, and we're doing everything possible to assist them with this.

-As it's looking increasingly likely that we won't see a full return to office life until at least spring 2021, we’ve put together a handy guide to help prepare anyone with an upcoming video interview.
+As it's looking like video interviews have stayed incorporated in many hiring processes after the pandemic restrictions have loosened, we’ve put together a handy guide to help prepare anyone with an upcoming video interview.

 Just as you would for a normal face-to-face interview it’s important you do substantial research beforehand.
 This should cover:

 There are several aspects to preparing for a video interview.
 Firstly, you need to arrange the environment in which you’ll be:

 As with anything technical, issues are likely to arise when using new or different pieces of computer software.